Introduction

 “Cheapest online MBA” searches often go wrong because sticker price can hide required fees, residency pricing differences, and tuition model effects (per-credit vs flat-rate).
 A reliable approach is to start with a cost-ordered shortlist built from a consistent estimate (tuition + required institutional fees), then verify the current term’s pricing on each school’s official pages and confirm accreditation in official databases.
 GetEducated ranking methodology; DAPIP

-GetEducated publishes “Best Buy” affordability lists that present programs in cheapest-to-most-expensive order and describe their estimate as full-time tuition plus required fees, valid at the time of collection.
+GetEducated publishes “Best Buy” affordability lists that present programs in cheapest-to-most-expensive order and present their estimate as full-time tuition plus required fees, valid at the time of collection.
 Most Affordable Online MBA Programs (GetEducated Best Buy — regional)

 These degree-level buckets reflect the published cost-first rankings cited here and aren’t an exhaustive taxonomy of every program type in this field.